Willcox-Research-Group/rom-operator-inference-Python3/docs/source/contributing/how_to_contribute.md

 :::{admonition} Summary

 - Changes to the [source code](./code_anatomy.md) must be accompanied with updates to corresponding [unit tests](./testing.md) and [documentation](./documentation.md).
-- Use `Makefile` shortcuts while developing:
+- Use `tox` to run tests while developing:
-  - `make lint` checks that source code and tests follow the style guide.
+  - `tox -e style` checks that source code and tests follow the style guide.
-  - `make test` executes all unit tests.
+  - `tox` executes all unit tests.
-  - `make docs` compiles the documentation.
+  - `tox -e literature,docs` compiles the documentation.
-- When all tests pass, make a pull request to the `main` branch on GitHub.
+- When all tests pass, open a pull request to the `main` branch on GitHub.
 :::

 ## Setup